 All five Kim Il Sung University social sciences journals underwent the same changes as of 2019.

 Quote translated into English from the full text of Kim Jong Un’s letter to Kim Il Sung University faculty and staff marking the university’s 70th founding anniversary: “김정은 《주체혁명의 새시대 김일성종합대학의 기본임무에 대하여》 김일성종합대학창립 70돐에 즈음하여 대학 교직원, 학생들에게 보낸 서한 주체105(2016)년 9월 27일,” Minju Joson, September 30, 2016.

 Kim Jong Un’s “work summing-up report” to the Seventh Party Congress. “조선로동당 제７차대회에서 한 당중앙위원회 사업총화보고-김정은,” Rodong Sinmun, May 8, 2016.

-The Journal of Kim Il Sung University (Philosophy, Economics) altogether omitted titles and academic degrees from bylines starting with Volume 3 in 2008 through Volume 4 in 2018.
+The Journal of Kim Il Sung University (Philosophy, Economy) altogether omitted titles and academic degrees from bylines starting with Volume 3 in 2008 through Volume 4 in 2018.
 Kim Il Sung University resumed including author titles and academic degrees with the launch of the Journal of Kim Il Sung University (Economics) in 2019.